-Box -4 Site vulnerability considerations Site vulnerability questions Sample sub-questions What site characteristics make a site Is the sub-soil sufficiently dense to prevent liquefaction due more or less vulnerable? to an earthquake?
+Box -4 Site vulnerability considerations Site vulnerability questions Sample sub-questions What site characteristics make a site more or less vulnerable?
+Is the sub-soil sufficiently dense to prevent liquefaction due to an earthquake?
 Is the water table deep enough to prevent water-logging and ensure timely drainage?
 Do natural wind blockades exist to diminish wind loads on school buildings?
 Has the slope been stripped of vegetation by logging or farming, thus making it more susceptible to a mudslide?
-Would the site and surrounding area Are there any industrial facilities or chemical plants which expose the school to secondary might accidentally release toxic materials during a flood? hazards?
+Would the site and surrounding area expose the school to secondary hazards?
+Are there any industrial facilities or chemical plants which might accidentally release toxic materials during a flood?
 Are there nearby vulnerable structures which might fall and potentially damage a school in the event of an earthquake?
 Has the site experienced storm surge flooding during coastal wind events?
 Is the site easily accessible?
 Can effective and safe evacuation routes be established for the entire school population, including those with special needs?
 Can emergency response personnel access the school during or after a hazard event?
+If a school or school building is to serve as a shelter or safe haven can the population access it?
+What will be the effects of future development at the site and in surrounding areas?
+Is there sufficient space for future expansion without increasing the school's vulnerability?
+Will future land use or development in surrounding area pose greater risks to the school?
+Source: Guidance Notes on Safer Schoo I Construction, (2009) INEE and GFDRR.

-17 Post Nargis Recovery and Preparedness Plan (PONREPP), Tripartite Core Group (TCG), 2008.
+Post Nargis Recovery and Preparedness Plan (PONREPP), Tripartite Core Group (TCG), 2008.